-You need to decide if your research project will take a EXPERIMENTAL, CROSS-SECTIONAL or LONGITUDINAL research design approach.
+You have chosen a quantitative research design.
+However, there is more than one type of quantitative research design approach.
+You need to decide if your quantitative research project will take a EXPERIMENTAL, CROSS-SECTIONAL or LONGITUDINAL research design approach.

 Experimental Research Design